linux-automation/meta-lxatac/README.md

 ![LXA TAC Bootmode Pins BT0-BT2](readme-assets/bootmode-pins.jpg?raw=true "LXA TAC Bootmode Pins")

 Power on the device.
 It should show up in `lsusb` and `dmesg` on your host computer.
+The device shows up as a `STMicroelectronics` `STM32  BOOTLOADER`.
 Next you can upload the required pieces of software:

 ### Flashing the software